naominitel/Schell/README.md

 ```

 Possibility : rename this form (for example `with`) not to confuse it with the standard Scheme let that does not affect envvars.
+For the moment, variables declared inside let forms are not passed to subprocesses.
+Schell also provides the `let*` form.

 #### Builtins